-- 2.1 If a prohibited subsidy is maintained any affected signatory shall have the right, subject to the provisions of paragraphs 2.2-2.7 below, to take appropriate countermeasures (including withdrawal of GATT concessions or obligations). - 2.2 Whenever a signatory determines that a prohibited subsidy is being granted or maintained by another signatory, such signatory may request consultation with the other signatory. - 2.3 A request for consultations under paragraph 2.2 above shall include a statement of available evidence with regard to the existence and nature of the subsidy in question. - 2.4 If no mutually acceptable solution has been reached within thirty days of the request for consultations, any signatory party to such consultations may refer the matter to the Committee.
+2.1 If a signatory maintains a prohibited subsidy, any signatory affected by that subsidy shall have the right, subject to the provisions of paragraphs 2.2-2.8 below, to take appropriate countermeasures (including withdrawal of GATT concessions or obligations).

+2.2 Whenever a signatory has reason to believe that a prohibited subsidy is being granted or maintained by another signatory, such signatory may request consultation with such other signatory.

+2.3 A request for consultations under paragraph 2.2 above shall include a statement of available evidence with regard to the existence and nature of the subsidy in question.

-\See drafting footnote \\ on page 7.
+2.4 Upon request for consultations under paragraph 2.2 above, the signatory believed to be granting or maintaining the subsidy in question shall enter into such consultations as quickly as possible.
+The purpose of the consultations shall be to clarify the facts of the situation and to arrive at a mutually acceptable solution.

-&lt;sup>1This standard is met whenever the granting authority knew or should have known that the subsidy, without having been made expressly contingent upon export performance, was intended to increase exports.
+1This standard is met whenever the facts which were known or should have been known to the government when granting the subsidy demonstrate that the subsidy, without having been made expressly contingent upon export performance, would operate as an export subsidy.

+^{} See drafting footnote on page 7.

+2.5 If no mutually acceptable solution has been reached within thirty days of the request for consultations, any signatory party to such consultations may request that the matter be reviewed by the Committee on Subsidies and Countervailing Measures.2

-- 2.5 Where a matter is referred to the Committee, the Committee shall immediately review the matter and give the other signatory an opportunity to rebut the allegation that the subsidy in question is a prohibited one.
-The Committee may, for its consideration of the nature of the subsidy in question, request the assistance of the Permanent Group of Experts.
-The conclusions of the Group of Experts shall be deemed to be accepted by the Committee, unless the Committee disapproves. - 2.6 If, as a result of its review, the Committee concludes that the subsidy in question is a prohibited subsidy, it shall recommend to the subsidizing signatory to withdraw this subsidy without delay.
+2.6 Where a matter is referred to the Committee, the Committee shall immediately review the evidence with regard to the existence and nature of the subsidy in question and shall provide an opportunity for the other signatory to demonstrate that this measure is not a prohibited subsidy.
+The Committee may request the assistance of the Permanent Group of Experts3 with regard to the determination of whether the measure in question is a prohibited subsidy.
+The Permanent Group of Experts shall immediately review the matter and report back to the Committee.
+The Group's conclusions shall be deemed to be adopted by the Committee unless the Committee disapproves.

+2.7 If, as a result of its review, the Committee concludes that the subsidy in question is a prohibited subsidy, it shall recommend that the subsidizing signatory withdraw this subsidy without delay.
 The subsidizing signatory shall promptly comply with this recommendation.
-In the event the recommendation is not followed, any signatory affected by the subsidy in question may take appropriate countermeasures. - 2.7 Any review of a matter referred to the Committee under paragraph 2.4 above shall be completed within 120 days of the request for such a review.
+In the event the recommendation is not followed within such period as the Committee shall state in its recommendation, the Committee shall authorize such signatory affected by the subsidy in question to take appropriate countermeasures.

+2.8 Any review of a matter referred to the Committee under paragraph 2.5 above shall be completed within 90 days of the request for such a review.

+$^{^2}$ As established in Part V of this Agreement and hereinafter referred to as "the Committee".

+$^{^{3}}$ To be established by the Committee pursuant to Article.